 Can You Have OCD and Anxiety?

 Yes, it is possible to have both OCD and anxiety either happening concurrently or one condition developing later in life after one has been diagnosed with the other.
 Such occurrences are more common than one might expect.
-According to the study, the co-occurrence of GAD and OCD is quite high, with about 30% of adults who have OCD later developing GAD.

 Correct understanding of the differences between the two conditions is important for the patient and the therapist as it helps a patient note any difference in the presentation of their condition.
 The psychiatrist can know when the two conditions are present and prescribe the right treatment plan.